rixiobarrios/VSCode_Hacks_and_Setting_Up_For_Success/README.md

 ## VS Code Shortcuts & Hacks

-### Selecting Code

--   To select the same word or values in multiple places in your document, use `command` + `d`
--   To move a line of code up or down, move your cursor to the line, press `option` and use the `up` or `down` arrows.
--   To quickly move through lines of code horizontally, use `option` + `left` or `right` arrows to move by word, and `command` + `left` or `right` arrows to move to the beginning or end of the line.

 ### HTML Boilerplate

-Every HTML document needs the same basic tags.
+Every HTML document needs the same basic skeleton.
 There's an easy way to do this with the Emmet tool built into VS Code:

 -   Go into the `index.html` file in this directory.
 Type `html:5` and hit `tab`.
 The boilerplate should autocomplete (this saves us a lot of time).
 -   Even shorter: type `!` and then hit tab to create HTML boilerplate. 😱